-- Look at the photos in your wallet.
+- Look at the photos in your wallet or on your phone.
 Are they out of date?
 Take the time to update them if necessary.

 - Take inventory of your priorities.
 Is your life reflecting what is most important to you?
 Have you lost perspective?
 Are you considering the long-lasting consequences of your daily actions?